cased/kit/README.md

 *   **Generate Code Summaries:**
     *   Use LLMs to create natural language summaries for files, functions, or classes using the `Summarizer` (e.g., `summarizer.summarize_file()`, `summarizer.summarize_function()`).
     *   Works with **any LLM**: free local models (Ollama), or cloud models (OpenAI, Anthropic, Google).
-    *   Build a searchable semantic index of these AI-generated docstrings with `DocstringIndexer` and query it with `SummarySearcher` to find code based on intent and meaning.
+    *   Build a searchable index of these AI-generated docstrings with `DocstringIndexer` and query it with `SummarySearcher` for intelligent code discovery.

 *   **Analyze Code Dependencies:**
     *   Map import relationships between modules using `repo.get_dependency_analyzer()` to understand your codebase structure.